 If you want to see more of the Oslofjord and the city’s sights, however, you’re better off taking a boat tour with an expert guide on board.
 Here are some of our favourite Oslo boat trips!

-This two-hour sightseeing tour around Oslo and its islands gives you the chance to explore the city’s tall mountains and picturesque houses.
+This two-hour sightseeing tour takes in the main attractions of Oslo and its islands gives you the chance to explore the city’s tall coastline and picturesque houses.

 Museum admission fees are not included in the price, but there’s an expert guide on-board who can advise you about what to see and do.